 38% of leavers moved directly into employment, a figure significantly higher than the national norm.
 This speaks to the school’s effectiveness in preparing students for the workplace by equipping them with the soft skills and practical qualifications local employers value.
 8% of students secured apprenticeships, reflecting strong links with local industry and robust careers advice provided from Year 10 onwards.

 For those pursuing higher education, ambition is present.
-While the 2024 cohort saw 5 applications to Oxbridge with no offers secured, the process demonstrates the school is encouraging its brightest to aim for the very top.
-Students regularly progress to solid university courses in sciences, humanities, and the arts.
+The school encourages its brightest students to consider competitive routes, while students regularly progress to solid university courses in sciences, humanities, and the arts.

 Total Offers